jackc-dev/Task/README.md

 # Task

-This is To-Do List app developed with SwiftUI and Xcode.
+This is a To-Do List app developed with SwiftUI and Xcode.

 Current working features include: